musevlt/mpdaf/doc/pixtable.rst

  >>> pix.subtract_slice_median(skyref, pixmask=mask)

-:func:`subtract_slice_median <mpdaf.drs.PixTable.subtract_slice_median>` is a python pixtable method but it has been coded in C for efficiency.
+`subtract_slice_median <mpdaf.drs.PixTable.subtract_slice_median>` is a python pixtable method but it has been coded in C for efficiency.

 Finaly, we save this corrected pixel table::